The Smart and Safe Use of Vitamins and Supplements

 - is labeled as a dietary supplement.

 There are different types of dietary, or nutritional, supplements.
-Vitamin and mineral supplements are types of dietary supplements containing micronutrients meant to help a healthy body function smoothly.
+Vitamin and mineral supplements are types of dietary supplements containing micronutrients meant to help a body function smoothly and improve mental health.
 Herbal (or botanical) supplements are dietary supplements that have a medicinal purpose.
 Herbal supplements generally support a specific area of the body’s health, such as the liver, bones or skin.

-Taking vitamins does not make up for an unhealthy diet, and vitamins are an insufficient substitute for nutrients from fresh fruits, vegetables, and whole grains.
-However, a general multivitamin and mineral supplement can be a good safeguard against periodic vitamin shortfalls in your diet.
+Taking micronutrient supplements won’t make up for an unhealthy diet, though.
+The basis of healthy eating should always be a diet rich in fresh fruits, vegetables, whole grains, healthy fats, fish and low in processed, fried, sugary, and refined foods.
+However, some people may benefit from extra nutrients found in a supplement.
+A general multivitamin and mineral supplement can also be a good safeguard against periodic nutrient shortfalls in your diet.